ClusterCockpit/cc-backend/README.md

 ## Howto Build and Run

 There is a Makefile to automate the build of cc-backend.
 The Makefile supports the following targets:
 * `$ make`: Initialize `var` directory and build svelte frontend and backend binary.
 Please note that there is no proper prerequesite handling.
-Any change of frontend source files will trigger a omplete rebuild.
+Any change of frontend source files will trigger a complete rebuild.
 * `$ make clean`: Clean go build cache and remove binary
 * `$ make test`: Run the tests that are also run in the GitHub workflow setup.